go-task/task/docs/docs/contributing.md

 much more likely that your change will merged if it backwards compatible.
 Is there an approach you can take that maintains this compatibility?
-If not, consider opening an issue first so that API changes can be discussed before you invest you time into a PR.
+If not, consider opening an issue first so that API changes can be discussed before you invest your time into a PR.

 ## 1. Setup